Rabbi cites Jesus in prayer for synagogue victims with Pence

 - US tourist helps stop thief who tried to steal Magna Carta

+The aide was not authorized to discuss the situation publicly and spoke on the condition of anonymity.

+“He was not invited by the VP’s office to speak on behalf of the Jewish community,” the aide said.

-Epstein says she invited the rabbi’s prayer “because we must unite as a nation — while embracing our religious differences — in the aftermath of Pennsylvania.”
-She says anyone attacking her or Pence over the prayer is “guilty of nothing short of religious intolerance.”
+Epstein, who is Jewish, said in a statement that she invited Jacobs’ prayer “because we must unite as a nation — while embracing our religious differences — in the aftermath of Pennsylvania.”
+She said anyone attacking her or Pence over the prayer is “guilty of nothing short of religious intolerance and should be ashamed.
+This was an effort at unity, yet some are trying to create needless division to suit their political goals.”

+Detroit-area Rabbi Jason Miller said on Facebook that there are at least 60 rabbis on a directory of Michigan rabbis and “yet the only rabbi they could find to offer a prayer for the 11 Jewish victims in Pittsburgh at the Mike Pence rally was a local Jews for Jesus rabbi?
+That’s pathetic!”

+Jordan Acker, a Jewish lawyer who is running for the University of Michigan Board of Regents as a Democrat, criticized Epstein on Twitter.
+He said she was “deeply insensitive for bringing a group on stage whose entire mission is to convert Jews,” days after the worst instance of anti-Semitic violence in American history.